 In this section we break down banking and payment options by type.
 Click on the payment options for additional details and information.
-For Casino Payment Methods visit our casino section.
+For casino payment methods visit our sister casino site OnlineCasinos.org.uk.

 Most online accounts are funded through debit and credit cards.
 If you are unsure what card is the best to use or if you may incur any fees for using certain providers or card types then read our payment guides below.
 We have researched all major credit and debit payment methods and list all of our recomended bookmakers who provide them, along with minimums, maximums and any fees or charges.

 The card is still the most universally accepted form of payment for online gambling.
 For the widest choice, lowest limits and largest maximums transacting using your bank or store card is one of the best ways to go.

 The vast majority of credit cards are issued through Visa or MasterCard although there are other varieties about.
 One in particular being American Express.

 Most bookies will accept a wide range of credit payment options although AmEx is rarely accepted due to high processing fees associated with the product.
 If you would still like to use AmEx on a betting site then we can tell you some other ways to do it.

 A bank wire or transfer is simply an authorisation for you bank to transfer money from your account to another bank account.
 In the UK we tend to refer to these payment types as BACS, CHAPS and faster payments.